Eliza Lynch: Paraguay

 Once in Paraguay, Eliza Lynch became López's partner, bearing him six children in total.
-The eldest of them, Juan Francisco "Panchito" López was born in Asuncion in 1855.
+The eldest of them, Juan Francisco "Panchito" López was born in Asunción in 1855.
 The last child she would bear to López, Leopoldo, was born in 1867 in the midst of the Paraguayan War, and died soon afterwards of dysentery, as a result of the poor conditions at the front.

 After C.A.
 López died in 1862, he left his son F.S.
 López as his successor as president.
 Eliza then became the de facto first lady, as she and López never actually married.
 Eliza Lynch would spend the next fifteen years as the most powerful woman in the country.
-While she never married López, her marriage to Quatrefages was annulled on the grounds that it did not fulfill the legal obligations for it to be considered a lawful marriage (he had not received permission to marry from his commanding officer, and they had no children together).
+While she never married López, her marriage to Quatrefages was annulled on the grounds that it did not fulfil the legal obligations for it to be considered a lawful marriage (he had not received permission to marry from his commanding officer, and they had no children together).
 This is supported by his remarriage in 1857, a marriage from which he had children.

-She arguably is considered to be the reason Lopez was so ambitious.
+She arguably is considered to be the reason López was so ambitious.
 However, in a book she wrote in 1876 while in Buenos Aires titled "Exposición.
 Protesta que hace Elisa A. Lynch" (Exposition.
 Protest made by Elisa A. Lynch) she states that she had actually no knowledge of and did not meddle in political affairs, rather dedicating her time during the war to helping the wounded and the innumerable families which followed López wherever he went.

 Battle of Cerro Corá

 Lynch followed López during the entire war and led a group of women called "Las Residentas", composed of the soldiers' wives, daughters, and others, who supported the soldiers.
 It was in this role that she came to be in Cerro Corá on 1 March 1870 when López was finally killed.
 One of these women was Ramona Martínez, who became known as "the American Joan of Arc" for her fighting and encouragement of the soldiers.

 After the Brazilian forces killed López, they headed towards the civilians in order to capture them.
-López and Lynch's eldest son Juan Francisco, who had been promoted to Colonel during the war and was fifteen years old, was with her.
+López and Lynch's eldest son Juan Francisco, who had been promoted to colonel during the war and was fifteen years old, was with her.
 The Brazilian officers told him to surrender, and upon replying "Un coronel paraguayo nunca se rinde" (A Paraguayan colonel never surrenders) he was shot and killed by the allied soldiers.
-At this Lynch, after jumping and covering her son's body, exclaimed "¿Ésta es la civilización que han prometido?" ("Is this the civilization you have promised?") in reference to the allies' claim that they intended to free Paraguay from a tyrant and deliver freedom and civilization to the nation.
+At this Lynch, after jumping and covering her son's body, exclaimed "¿Esta es la civilización que han prometido?" ("Is this the civilization you have promised?") in reference to the allies' claim that they intended to free Paraguay from a tyrant and deliver freedom and civilization to the nation.
 She then buried both López and her son with her bare hands before being taken as prisoner.